lilin90/lilin90.github.io/content/english/blog/technical-writer-effective-engineer-insights.md

 ## 5. Balance quality with pragmatism

-> Ultimately, software quality boils down to a matter of tradeoffs, and there's no one universal rule for how to do things.
+"Ultimately, **software quality boils down to a matter of tradeoffs**, and there's no one universal rule for how to do things."

 Strictly insisting on "the right way" to build something can paralyze discussions about tradeoffs and alternative solutions.
 A more effective approach is to **adopt a pragmatic mindset** — thinking in terms of what does and doesn't work for achieving our goals — as a basis for evaluating quality.